Frequently Asked Questions

 - Protective Athletic Cup

 Lacrosse sticks can cost anywhere from $30 to $200.
 Don't be intimidated... unless your child is a freak of nature, ready to step on the field and play Division I Collegiate ball as a 3rd grader, a $30-$50 stick is what you are looking for.

-*** Boys Protective Equipment can be bought New (at Dicks, Play It Again Sports, Sports Authority, Madlax, Lacrosse Unlimited, etc.), Used (at Play It Again Sports) or for beginners, rented from Algonkian Lacrosse.
+*** Tribe offers rental Protective Equipment for a fee during registration.
+Alternatively, boys Protective Equipment can be bought New (at Dicks, Play It Again Sports, Madlax, Lacrosse Unlimited, etc.), Used (at Play It Again Sports) or for beginners, rented from Algonkian Lacrosse.
 Purchasing new, many vendors sell starter kits (Shoulder Pads, Gloves and Arm Pads) for around $80.
 Helmets run about $110.